Interface Chemistry (Emulsification) Technology

-Now Shiseido can control any kinds of characteristics of emulsions, such as appearance, texture, the effectiveness of pharmaceutical agents to provide products which satisfy customers.
+Now Shiseido can control any kinds of characteristics of emulsions, such as appearance, texture, the effectiveness of pharmaceutical agents to provide products which satisfy consumers.

-The followings are some examples of the latest unique emulsification techniques developed by Shiseido.
+The following are some examples of the latest unique emulsification technology developed by Shiseido.

-“High pressure emulsification technique” which makes superfine particles
+“High pressure emulsification technology ” which makes superfine particles

 Fine particles can be obtained with high pressure emulsification device.
-Combination of this device and the formulation technology to decrease interfacial tension between oil and water make it possible to refine the oil particles dispersed in water to 1/30 to 1/500 (minimum size: 30nm) of the ordinary emulsion size.
-This technology achieves transparent liquid softener having the same formulation as that of moisturizing rich cream.
+Combination of this device and the formulation technology to decrease interfacial tension between oil and water makes it possible to refine the oil particles dispersed in water to 1/30 to 1/500 (minimum size: 30nm) of the ordinary emulsion size.
+This technology achieves transparent liquid lotion having the same formulation as that of moisturizing rich cream.

 This is the photograph of the emulsions of almost the same formulation.
 The left one with white appearance was the emulsion prepared by conventional method while the middle one of exactly the same formulation as the left one was manufactured by a high pressure emulsification device.
 The right one with transparent appearance of most suitable formulation was prepared by high pressure emulsification device with creatively devised order of addition.

 This technology makes emulsion transparent and remarkably reduces its viscosity.
 Due to this, we can completely control the appearance and viscosity of the emulsions with the same water/oil ratio.

 Lipid shell emulsification technology which stabilizes giant particles